More Than 1,700 Health Workers In China Have Been Infected With New Coronavirus

 Questions have begun to swirl around the Summer Olympics, which are slated to begin just over five months from now in Tokyo.

 Japan has reported more than two dozen confirmed cases of the coronavirus and one death from COVID-19.
 The Diamond Princess cruise liner has sat quarantined for days in the port of Yokohama, near Tokyo.
 Nearly 220 people out of some 3,700 passengers and crew have been infected with the virus.
-The number of cases and the country's proximity to the outbreak in China, have raised concerns about holding such a massive sporting event.
+The number of cases and the country's proximity to the outbreak in China have raised concerns about holding such a massive sporting event.

 The chief executive of the Tokyo organizing committee, Toshiro Muto, expressed some of these concerns himself, saying he was "seriously worried" that the spread of coronavirus "could throw cold water on the momentum toward the Games."

 But officials with the WHO and the International Olympic Committee are sending a different message.
-Michael Ryan, executive director of the WHO's health emergencies program, said the organization is "very much engaged" with the Olympics planning — but that there has been no specific discussion yet regarding the event.
+Michael Ryan, executive director of the WHO's health emergencies program, said that the organization is "very much engaged" with the Olympics planning — but that there has been no specific discussion yet regarding the event.

-"Certainly the advice we're received externally from the WHO is that there's no case for any contingency plans or cancelling the games or moving the games," said John Coates, the head of an IOC inspection team.
+"Certainly the advice we're received externally from the WHO is that there's no case for any contingency plans or canceling the games or moving the games," said John Coates, the head of an IOC inspection team.

 About that cruise liner off Japan ...